Eat More Walnuts for Better Health

 If you’re trying to improve your diet and eat healthier, replace junk food like a candy bar or bag of chips with a handful of walnuts.
 And look for foods and recipes that contain walnuts.

-You’ll also benefit from eating other healthy foods made from fresh ingredients from our Complete Meal collection like Basil Chicken with Rice & Zucchini Saute, Salmon Caponata with Orzo & Spinach, Spinach Mushroom Lasagna with Garlic Green Beans, and many others.
+You’ll also benefit from eating other healthy foods made from fresh ingredients from our Complete Meal collection like Salmon Caponata with Orzo & Spinach, Spinach Mushroom Lasagna with Garlic Green Beans, and many others.
 We’ve also recently added 45 new complete-meal entrees to the menu.
 Pick your favorites.
 Microwave for just a few minutes, and enjoy.